fabriziocominetti/fabriziocominetti.github.io/index.md

 ## Data Science UniMiB

-Collection of projects realized for the university courses @ University of Milano-Bicocca (2021-now).
+Collection of projects realized for the university courses ([UniMiB](https://www.unimib.it/)) (2021-now).
 Some of those accomplished as university projects will be illustrated below ([GitHub](https://github.com/fabriziocominetti/data-science-UniMiB)).

 ### Social Media Analytics